 We have a complete list of countries that can enter France updated below.
 The list includes the EU nations that have been able to travel to France since June, as well as the third-party countries outside the EU that were given permission to travel to France starting July 1, 2020.

 France first reopened borders on June 15st by allowing tourists in from fellow EU nations.

-Here is the current list of EU nations that have been allowed to travel into France since June 15:
+Here is the current list of EU nations that can to travel into France:

 - Republic of Cyprus

 - San Marino

 Third-Party Countries Permitted Into France

 On June 30th, The EU published the list of approved ‘safe’ countries that will be allowed to travel to the European Union for the purpose of tourism starting on July 1st, 2020.
 The press release made by the EU was only a recommendation.
 Each country was given the freedom to make their own travel restrictions based on the recommendation.

 France has responded favourably to the EU’s suggestion by planning to open borders to all of the 15 approved countries, starting on July 1, 2020.

 Since then, the list has been updated and modified a few times.